 It's also necessary to exchange one rental for another rental.
 You cannot use the 1031 exchange to sell a rental home and then buy a piece of land that isn't attached to income.
 You cannot sell your rental home and then use the 1031 exchange to buy yourself a vacation home.
 You need to make sure you're making an exchange - changing from one rental property to another rental property.

-Another area that’s easy to make mistakes is with your qualified intermediary.
-Make sure you understand that professional’s role and the importance of letting him or her hold your escrow funds.
-If you touch any of the money that was made when you sold your relinquished property, you will immediately be subject to paying taxes.
-You cannot spend that money or move it into your own accounts without penalties.
+Another area that's easy to make mistakes is with your qualified intermediary.
+Ensure you understand that professional's role and the importance of letting them hold your escrow exchange fund.
+If you touch any of the money made when you sold your relinquished property, you will immediately be subject to paying taxes.
+You cannot spend that money or move it into your accounts without penalties.
 Such an action would completely void the 1031 exchange.

 The Challenges of a 1031 Exchange

 Many investors and real estate professionals are big fans of the 1031 exchange.
-It’s a straightforward and an effective investment tool to avoid paying taxes and help you save some serious money when you want to sell a rental property.
+It's a straightforward and effective investment tool to save serious money.

-But, it’s not perfect.
-It also comes at a price, and you need to be prepared to deal with the potential downside of a transaction like this.
+But, it's not perfect.
+It also comes at a price.
+You need to be prepared to deal with the potential downside of a transaction like this.

 Con: 45 Day Timeline

-First, there’s the pressure of deadlines.
-While it might seem like 45 days is plenty of time to find a like property, it might not be as easy as you think.
-Markets change all the time, and if you’re in a market where there’s very little inventory or a lot of competition from other buyers, you might have a hard time locating a good replacement property.
-In a seller’s market, it’s completely possible that 45 days may not be enough time to find a suitable replacement property.
+First, there's the pressure of deadlines.
+While it might seem like 45 days is plenty of time to find a replacement property, it might not be as easy as you think.
+Markets change all the time, and if you're in a market where there's very little inventory or a lot of competition from other buyers, you might have a hard time locating a suitable replacement property.
+In a seller's market, it's possible that 45 days may not be enough time to find a replacement property.

 Con: Pressure to Find a Property

 What does this mean for you?
-It means that if you’re feeling pressured to find the right property, you might by something that you wouldn’t otherwise buy.
-You could settle for a property that isn’t quite right for your investment goals.
-This happens a lot as the days begin to dwindle, so be careful, people have the tendency to wait and find a replacement property later in the process or to grasp at any home that’s in a price range and available.
+It means that if you're feeling pressured to find the right property, you might buy something that you wouldn't otherwise buy.
+You might settle for a property that isn't quite right for your investment goals.
+This happens a lot as the days begin to dwindle, so be careful; people tend to wait and find a replacement property later in the process or to grasp at any home that's in a price range and available.

-It’s still important to do your homework before you buy.
-It’s also important that you don’t wait too long when you do find a property that’s suitable for the exchange.
-We see a lot of investors who find a great replacement property but then they decide to think about it for a while or continue looking around, and then they don’t put the new home under contract.
-Ultimately, they might lose that property because they waited too long to make a move.
+It's still important to do your homework before you buy.
+It's also important that you don't wait too long to find a suitable property for the Exchange.
+We see many investors who find a great replacement property, but they decide to think about it for a while or continue looking around.
+They end up not putting the new home under contract and, ultimately, risk losing the property because they waited too long to make a move.